geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " If they delay the fight, our cause is won,

-" If they provoke it, need we wish to shun ?
+" If they provoke it, need we wish to shun?

 u 'Tis for the coward, treacherous, cold, or weak, £10 " Of caution, danger, doubt, defence, to speak;